 *The views expressed in related works are the author's own and not necessarily those of the Brennan Center for Justice.

 Dr. Steven N. Durlauf

-Steven N. Durlauf is a Vilas Research Professor and Kenneth J. Arrow Professor of Economics at the University of Wisconsin–Madison.
+Steven N. Durlauf is a professor at the Harris School of Public Policy at the University of Chicago.
 He is currently the editor of the Journal of Economic Literature and co-director of the Human Capital and Economic Opportunity Global Working Group.

 Dr. Durlauf is a fellow of the Econometric Society and a Research Associate of the National Bureau of Economic Research.
 For two years, he served as director of the Economics program at the Santa Fe Institute.
 He has published over 100 papers on topics ranging from economic theory to econometrics to empirical analyses to philosophy.
 His substantive interests include income inequality and poverty, crime, economic growth, macroeconomics, social economics, and distributive justice.
 He graduated magna cum laude from Harvard in 1980 with a BA in economics and obtained a Ph.D. in economics from Yale in 1986.